 The creek continues beyond the pool, moving through several small waterfalls between large rocks.
 This section of the creek is lined with native reeds and flowering Hardenbergia.
 The client can sit on their deck, looking up the creek towards the gazebo.

 It was fantastic to have the faith of our client to create such a beautiful garden for them.
-There is only so much that can be described with a sketch, but thankfully we were given the opportunity to make it a reality.
+There is only so much that can be described with a sketch, but thankfully I was given the opportunity to make it a reality.

 We are very happy with the end result and Molly (the cat, in particular) has given it a big tick (she loves the bridge by the way, she’s always on it.
 Monty the dog is not so sure about the bridge though; he walked through the stream rather than cross it today).